 At school or college:

 You can take A-levels or Highers in computer or computing science.
 Or you might want to take any of the following Level 3 vocational qualifications:

 If you want to go straight into a job or apprenticeship, the following Level 3 vocational qualifications will equip you:

 - BTEC National Diploma in Computing for Creative Industries

 - AQA Technical Level IT: Networking

 - OCR Technical Diploma in IT (Digital Software Practitioner)

 Get a degree:

-Have a look at ScreenSkills’ list of recommended courses in VFX, specifically looking at computer science or IT.
+Get a degree in computer science or IT.
+You might want to have a look at have a look at ScreenSkills’ list of recommended courses and select one in computer science or IT in VFX .
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the VFX industry.